JakoboEU/manchester_cluster_images/README.md

 Plot-level insect species richness did not differ significantly among habitat clusters (ANOVA:F=1.24, p = -0.27, DF = 402)

-### Insects (with grouped taxa)
+#### Insects (with grouped taxa)
+Third analysis of insects, drops the any butterfly, any hoverfly, any bumblebee presence records.

-Includes any white-tailed bumblebee, any red-tailed bumblebee, any small white butterfly, and any blue butterfly And removes any species within those groupings.
+Includes any white-tailed bumblebee, any red-tailed bumblebee, any small white butterfly, and any blue butterfly.
+Removes any species within those groupings.

 | Cluster                                   | mean_alpha | sd_alpha  | n_plots | gamma | beta_whittaker |
 |-------------------------------------------|-----------:|----------:|--------:|------:|---------------:|